omarreis/FlapLabel/README.md

 For example, say you want to code a TListBox with customized TListBoxItem.
 Each Item will have controls showing item details.

-( See video with stock market sample )
+( See video with a stock market sample below )

 The item can be edited with the Delphi Style Editor.
+Use TLayout as basis for the ListboxItem.
-It can include any controls. ex: TLabels, TImages, TFlapLabels, disposed in a custom design.
+You can include any controls. ex: TLabels, TImages, TFlapLabels.
+Set control properties.
+Make sure you set StyleName property for each control you want to use at run time.
+Save the style.

 To create the listbox item at run time and populate it: